Huawei overtakes Samsung as top smartphone seller: industry tracker - RFI

 The research group said the US sanctions had "stifled" Huawei's business outside mainland China, but that it had grown to dominate its substantial domestic market.

-More than 70 percent of its smartphones are now sold in the country, Canalys said.
+More than 70 percent of its smartphones are now sold in the country, Canalys said, where Samsung has a very small share of the market.

 Huawei said in a statement it was a sign of "exceptional resilience".